silentz/arch-linux-install-guide/README.md

 based on my own experience of installation Arch Linux on multiple devices over the years.
 This guide aims to make your installation process as smooth as possible.

-To begin your Arch Linux installation journey, please refer to the guide's table of contents and follow the step-by-step instructions provided.
+To begin your Arch Linux installation, please follow the step-by-step instructions provided below.

 ### Support and Feedback